PatrickLR7/ShiftMods/README.md

 ![ShiftMods storefront](docs/screenshot.png)

-**ShiftMods** is a headless e-commerce storefront for car mods and accessories — built for sport, tuner, crossover SUV, and off-road builds.
+**ShiftMods** is a headless e-commerce storefront for car mods and accessories — built to find performance, offroad, and visual mods for your builds.
 It combines editorial content management with live Shopify inventory, delivering a fast, fully typed shopping experience.

 ---